2025-ilaria/project-/sparql-queries.md

 LIMIT 20

 ```
-**📊 Results**
+**📊 Results**:

 ![Immagine artistic](assets/css/Immagine%20artistic.jpeg)

 Using **`arco:HistoricOrArtisticProperty`** as class, we noticed that the results were only artistic representations of the theatre.
-To find the correct IRI of Teatro Massimo, we understood that we had to change class.
+To find the correct <a href="https://it.wikipedia.org/wiki/Internationalized_Resource_Identifier">IRI</a> of Teatro Massimo, we understood that we had to change class.

 ## Query 2️⃣: Checking the presence of Teatro Massimo di Palermo in ArCo using another class